Mitsubishi Type 73 light truck: Second generation

 The Mitsubishi Type 73 light truck (Shin) (73式小型トラック (新), 73-shiki kogata torakku (shin)) began production in 1996 as Mitsubishi Motors began to slowly phase out the Type 73 light trucks Kyū from production and from selective service in the JSDF, using the frame of the Mitsubishi Pajero as a basis.

 The Type 73 light truck Shin can be mounted with various heavy machine guns and anti-tank missile launchers.
 But like its predecessor, the Shin light truck can mount Sumitomo M2 machine guns and, for the first time, the Sumitomo MINIMI light machine gun.

 When Shin light trucks were deployed to Iraq as part of the JIRSG, the vehicles were bulletproofed due to concerns that Iraqi guerrillas would target their vehicles to provoke JSDF troops who, under the restrictions of Article 9 of the Japanese Constitution, are not supposed to participate in any kind of offensive combat operations.

 Transmission sticks inside a Mitsubishi Type 73 light truck Shin.
-On the left is the shifter for the automatic transmission, and on the right is the shifter for the transfer case (2WD L & H, 4WD L & H).
+On the left is the shifter for the automatic transmission, and on the right is the shifter for the transfer case (2WD H, 4WD H, 4WD H+Lc, 4WD L+Lc).